MADE-Apps/MADE.NET/docs/index.md

 Have you ever built applications and found yourself copying common code, extensions or helpers, from one to another?
 </p>
 <p>
 That's why I built MADE.NET.
-This is a toolkit of easy-to-use extensions, helpers, and controls to make app development easier, taken straight from the projects I've worked on over the years.
+This is a toolkit of easy-to-use extensions, helpers, and controls to make app development easier for you, taken straight from the projects I've worked on over the years.
 </p>
 <span class="button">